 You’ll always be supported in everything you do.
 From your first day to planning your next seat, your dedicated buddy, your partner mentor and the trainee development team will always be on hand.

-Let’s discover London with Catherine
+Let’s discover London with Edward

 Going on secondment